 “All you have to do is (fill in the blank), I don’t understand what’s so expensive.”

 In a polite way, I was able to explain that while we make it seem like things are smooth and easy all the time, there are expenses associated with making that happen.
 I listed a few of the things he benefits from, like having a manager to call if he has an emergency, the pet sitting app he uses to manage his schedule and the insurance we have just in case there is an accident.
 When your pricing is deliberate, it’s easy to explain to your customer what they’re paying for and why it’s worth the money.

 Find Out What Other Professionals Charge for Pet Sitting

 Before you can pinpoint exactly how much to charge for pet sitting, you’ll need to do some research.
 If you live in a metropolitan area, you should have no trouble finding information.
 You’ll have plenty of local competition.
-Do an online search to get an idea of what the dog walking market looks like in your area.
+Do an online search to get an idea of what the average pet sitting rates are in your area.
 This process may be more challenging in rural areas.
 You may be the only one, or one of just a small handful of service providers.
 Of course, the advantage here is that you’ll be setting the market price.